 - When a child has achieved a target set this must be acknowledged on their Success Criteria initially and on their target sheet if applicable.
 This will be communicated with the child and new targets established. - Peer-assessment/marking of work is vital. - The ultimate goal is self-assessment that is genuine and productive, with children able to set goals and challenges which they recognise will help them improve. - Homework books will require the same level of presentation as expected in class, though they will not require success criteria stickers.
 The homework will be outlined on the Newchurch Homework template, given to each child on a Monday.
-This will explain the expectations and offer guidance for completion. - Homework books will be used to record spellings each week which will be marked either by the class teacher or by the children through peer/self-assessment. - Marking in homework books will reflect expectations in class with positives outlined and next steps identified.
-There may also be the use of Red Robin Responses where appropriate. - Children will be expected to record neatly in their homework books and complete all homework set.
+This will explain the expectations and offer guidance for completion.
+Homework will then be handed in on Friday and feedback given to the child when the books are returned the following Monday. - Homework books will be used to record spellings each week which will be marked either by the class teacher or by the children through peer/self-assessment. - Marking in homework books will reflect expectations in class with positives outlined and next steps identified.
+There will also be the use of Red Robin Responses where appropriate. - Children will be expected to record neatly in their homework books and complete all homework set.
 Parents will be able to comment on the children's homework via the Reading Record, homework book, homework sheet or discussion with class teacher.